rubin-khadka/STM32_Digital_Thermometer/README.md

-# STM32F103C8 Temperature Display with 74HC595 & 7-Segment Display
+# STM32F103C8 Digital Thermometer with 74HC595 and 7-Segment Display

 ## Project Overview
 This project implements a digital thermometer based on the **STM32F103C8T6 (Blue Pill)** microcontroller.
 Temperature data is acquired from an **LM35 analog temperature sensor** and displayed on a **4-digit 7-segment display**.